4-co/imdb/README.md

 Note that in Cosmos DB, search is case sensitive, so searching Movies for "matrix" will return zero documents but searching for "Matrix" will return the correct number of documents.
 We chose to address this by adding a "textSearch" field that is a lowercase version of the title or actor name (it could contain other keywords as well).
 This adds size to the document, but prevents having to use contains(lower(m.title), 'matrix').
 By using lower(), you are doing a full table scan and not using the index.
 For 1300 movies, this is minimal work, but at scale, it will be slow and expensive.

+We also create composite indices on textSearch, movieId for Movies and textSearch, actorId for Actors.
+Since Movies and Actors may have the same name, this allows us to ensure deterministic ordering.
+To order by a composite key in Cosmos DB, you must first create the composite index.
+See [index.json](./index.json) for the index definitions.

 Again, for large or advanced search workloads, you should integrate Azure Search (or SOLR) as part of the solution, using the Cosmos DB [change feed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) to keep the index fresh is a proven model.

 ## Understanding RUs